Dddaaab/Trdading-bot/README.md

 What the bot do
 1. Check Cryptocurrency prices.
-2. Trades crypto
+2. Trades crypto.
-3.Checks the etherueum price
+3.Checks the etherueum price.
-4.Uniswap
+4.Uniswap.
 etc...

 Project video